 - In a saute pan over medium heat, melt butter.
-Once hot, add celery and onion and cook until browned and fragrant.
+Once hot, add celery and onion and cook until browned and fragrant, about 5 minutes.
 Add sage, stir, and cook for 1 additional minute.

 - Pour vegetables into a large bowl with crumbled cornbread.
 Add remaining ingredients: breadcrumbs, chicken broth, eggs, and pepper.
-Mix until combined.
+Gently stir together until evenly combined.

 - Preheat oven to 375 degrees Fahrenheit.
 Remove casserole from the refrigerator and set on the counter while your oven preheats.

-- Bake for 35-40 minutes, or until top is lightly browned.
+- Bake, uncovered, for 35-40 minutes, or until top is lightly browned and center is set.
 Serve warm.

 - Leftover dressing can be frozen for up to 3 months.
 Cover tightly or wrap in foil.
 Transfer from freezer to refrigerator to thaw the night before.